GitHub for publishing

 Preamble

-We are going to work with GitHub from the browser only, because it makes the best use of our short time together.
+For this GitHub Clinic, we are going to work with GitHub from the browser only, because it makes the best use of our short time together.
 It is also a powerful way for folks to contribute and collaborate even if they are not involved in day-to-day hands-on analysis.
-So this might be good for new lab members or students to contribute to your lab as soon as possible.
+So this might be good way for new team members to contribute as soon as possible.

 GitHub can reduce friction for open science: it gives us avenues for communicating and publishing methods, blogs, interactive graphics and more, without a lot of heavy lifting!